 ‘Why aren’t you under the Pope?’
 Orthodox believe the church in its fullness is present wherever the faithful are gathered around their bishop — a successor to the apostles holding the true faith — celebrating the Eucharist.
 (Priests in the thinking of the early church are ordained to stand in for the bishop at the local community’s offering of Christ’s sacrifice.)
 Therefore national or autocephalous (self-headed) churches (under their own patriarchs — some of these churches date back to the apostles) are each the church in its fullness.
 (The patriarch of Constantinople is not ‘the Orthodox Pope’ or ‘the spiritual head of the world’s Orthodox Christians’ as is often wrongly reported.)
 The word ‘church’ often is used in four ways: the one true church (the universal or Catholic Church) is made up of churches (particular autocephalous or autonomous churches) in communion with each other.
 These in turn are made up of local churches each gathered around a bishop, and these are made up of local congregations (including, for example, geographical parishes).

 ‘The Catholic Church has the Eastern rites.
 Why don’t you all just join those?’
 Catholicism holds the Orthodox and other Eastern churches separated from it have real bishops and real sacraments and therefore that corporate reunion with the Orthodox as whole churches, not as individual converts, is possible.
 (This is not true of Protestants.)
 This in part makes the existence of the Eastern Catholic churches possible.
 But with the creation of the Byzantine Catholic churches from the late 1500s onwards rather than seeking corporate reunion, Catholics sought to gain individual conversions at the Orthodox’ expense, angering and hurting the Orthodox to this day.
 While Catholics (including the Popes) did not officially sanction ‘latinization’, they did view their Byzantine churches as some sort of substitute or replacement for the Orthodox: a strategy called ‘Uniatism’.
 Today, one of the few good outcomes of Catholicism’s Second Vatican Council (1962-65) is that this approach to the Orthodox has been dropped, and again, corporate reunion — a restoration of communion between the churches, not the liquidation of the Orthodox — is the goal.
 Catholicism today defends the right of the present-day Eastern Catholics to exist in communion with Rome, but does not use these churches to solicit conversions from the Orthodox.
-Also, the Eastern Catholics are being told to remove latinizations and become as much like the Orthodox as possible to prepare for an eventual reconciliation.
+Also, the Byzantine Catholics are being told to remove latinizations and become as much like the Orthodox as possible to prepare for an eventual reconciliation.

 ‘If you’re all one religion, why are you in different churches in America?’
 In America before 1917, all Orthodox of any ethnicity were under one church jurisdiction, the Russian mission, otherwise made up mostly of Slavic former Eastern Catholics from the Austro-Hungarian Empire reacting to the bad treatment they got from the Roman Catholic bishops in the US and some immigrants actually from Russia.
 But after the Russian Revolution, communication with the church in Russia became difficult and unreliable so the various ethnic groups started their own jurisdictions, asking the churches in their homelands for help.
 (The Russians themselves split into three groups to deal with this problem.)
 Today, the Orthodox in America recognize that their multiplicity of jurisdictions is an historical anomaly that is uncanonical and needs correction, especially since the original reason for the proliferation of separate church groups — Communism in Russia — no longer exists.
 (The apostolic ideal is one bishop per city; Americans live simultaneously in at least five Orthodox dioceses.)
 All of the divisions are superficial and temporary, and have nothing to do with the essence of Orthodoxy.
 All Orthodox can cross jurisdictions and receive the sacraments at other canonical Orthodox churches.